owntracks/booklet/docs/features/android.md

 ## General Restrictions on Android 6 and higher.
 Since Android 6 and higher, the operating systems enforces stricter restrictions for apps running in the background.
 Most importantly, network access and background jobs are restricted to certain time slots.
 As a result, certain features might be restricted when the app is not actively used.
 This also applies if OwnTracks is exluded from battery optimizations.

-* It is highly recommended to use HTTP mode on Android 6 and higher.
+* You may find HTTP mode more reliable on Android 6 and higher.
 * The ongoing notification is required to run in the background.
 * App standby or battery optimization may interfere with OwnTracks due to broken implementation on some devices.
 It is recommended to disable the Android battery optimization feature for OwnTracks in Settings > Battery > Battery Optimization.
-* Outgoing messages will only be sent in batched intervals.
+* Outgoing messages may only be sent in batched intervals.
 Location updates or event messages may be delayed.
 * Incoming messages such as events might be delayed.
-* When using MQTT, the broker connection is not maintained permanently.
+* When using MQTT, the broker connection is not guaranteed to be maintained permanently.
 A reconnect will be attempted regularly or when a message is sent.
-Changing the keepalive interval does not change this behavior.
 If the connection is established without the clean session flag, missed messages will be received once connected.
-* The app cannot attempt to connect if the network connection changes because it is not possible to receive the network change event.
 * Beacons are no long supported in OwnTracks for Android

 ## Vendor background restrictions